-Muriel’s Wedding: The Musical is currently the hot stage show to see in Sydney, but what you might not realise is you can actually go on stage and be part of the performance with an On Stage Wedding Guest ticket – but what exactly does that involve?
-I found out (the fun way)…
+Muriel’s Wedding: The Musical is coming back to Sydney at the Lyric Theatre from June 28th, but what you might not realise is you can actually go on stage and be part of the performance with an On-Stage Wedding Guest ticket – but what exactly does that involve?
+I found out (the fun way) during its first season here…

 How I ended up as a Muriel’s Wedding – On Stage Wedding Guest